Military Move – Tips to Prepare for Your PCS

 Tips for a Stress-Free PCS

-Avoiding stress entirely is kind of unrealistic, but some tips can help you to take a different view and stay calm during the process of PCS and other transportation jobs.
-Luckily, we can provide you and your spouse with some handy tips that can mitigate your stress and worries.
+Avoiding moving stress entirely is kind of unrealistic, but some tips can help you to take a different view and stay calm during the process of PCS and other transportation jobs.
+Luckily, we can provide you and your spouse with some handy moving day tips that can mitigate your stress and worries.

 If you feel like the move itself is your biggest issue, reach out to other army families for advice and differing view.
 They have all been where you are now, and having somebody to vent to can have therapeutic benefits.
 If talking with friends and spouse doesn’t help, reach out to professionals.
 Also, Military One Source offers online counsel, via phone or video.